Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 ```

 ## 3 - Looping over two lists simultaneously
-You could use zip, but izip is faster, so use that instead.
+Yeah you could use zip, but izip is faster, so use that instead.

 ```python